De-institutionalisation

 (Top)

-The communities that we belong to.
-They provide security and an
+The communities that we belong to and socialise with.
+They provide

 opportunity to share experiences.
-We may belong to a football club, a
+We may belong to a family, a football

 political party or an ethnic group and be a part of those communities.